- November 22, 2016

 Chiang Mai best time to visit Thailand would be generally between November to May.
 However, since the weather at north of Thailand is good through all of the year, so there is no real reason to take the weather into account when considering northern Thailand travel, including Chiang Mai, Pai and Chiang Rai.

 Where to stay in Chiang Mai Old City

 Chiang Mai places to stay are concentrated in the along the square of canals, which is called “Chiang Mai Old City”.
 Best location to stay would be near the east gate called Tapae Gate, as is very close to the popular Loi Kroh Road, and Spicy Night Club.
 However, inside the square moat, there are also many places of interest that include the Zoe In Yellow and Chiang Mai Sunday Market.

 Hopefully we covered the main attractions in our brief guide to Chiang May.
 Are you looking for a budget accommodation in Chiang Mai Old City?

 Here is a selection to choose from: Chiang Mai Rooms Short Term

-To book a room on Airbnb: Chiang Mai Condo Short Term
+To book a room outside the Old City, near OXIDE Pub and T-Bar: Chiang Mai Residence Short Term